 On the first page of the Chart Wizard or in the context menu of a chart you can choose a chart type.

-The chart preview responds to the new settings that you enter in the dialog.
+The chart preview responds to the new settings that you enter in the dialogue box.

-- When you leave the dialog with OK, the settings are applied permanently.
+When you leave the dialogue box with OK, the settings are applied permanently.

-- When you leave the dialog with Cancel or Escape, the chart returns to the state when you opened the dialog.
+When you leave the dialogue box with Cancel or Escape, the chart returns to the state when you opened the dialogue box.

-For a 3D chart you can choose Format - 3D View to set perspective, appearance and illumination.
+For a 3-D chart you can chooseto set perspective, appearance and illumination.

 Set all angles to 0 for a front view of the chart.
-Pie charts and donut charts are shown as circles.
+Pie charts and doughnut charts are shown as circles.